-Clardy argued that this waiver was ambiguous for three reasons: (1) it was titled "Waiver of Appellate Rights," (2) it confusingly referred to a § 3582(c) motion a "collateral attack," and (3) authority to reduce sentences belongs to the district court so defendants can't waive it.
+Clardy argued that this waiver was ambiguous for three reasons: (1) it was titled "Waiver of Appellate Rights," (2) it confusingly referred to a § 3582(c) motion as a "collateral attack," and (3) authority to reduce sentences belongs to the district court so defendants can't waive it.
 The Sixth Circuit rejected each argument.

 This decision serves as an important reminder that defense attorneys need to carefully explain all provisions in a plea agreement to clients.